-N ame Age Position Sang Park 62 Chairman of the Board of Directors and Chief Executive Officer Tae Young Hwang 53 Chief Operating Officer and President Brent Rowe 48 Senior Vice President, Worldwide Sales Margaret Sakai 53 Senior Vice President and Chief Financial Officer Heung Kyu Kim 46 Senior Vice President and General Manager, Power Solutions Division Tae Jong Lee 47 Senior Vice President and General Manager, Corporate Engineering John McFarland 43 Senior Vice President, General Counsel and Secretary Michael Elkins 42 Director Randal Klein 44 Director R. Douglas Norby 74 Director Gidu Shroff 64 Director Steven Tan 33 Director Nader Tavakoli 52 Director
+Name Age Position Sang Park 62 Chairman of the Board of Directors and Chief Executive Officer Tae Young Hwang 53 Chief Operating Officer and President Brent Rowe 48 Senior Vice President, Worldwide Sales Margaret Sakai 53 Senior Vice President and Chief Financial Officer Heung Kyu Kim 46 Senior Vice President and General Manager, Power Solutions Division Tae Jong Lee 47 Senior Vice President and General Manager, Corporate Engineering John McFarland 43 Senior Vice President, General Counsel and Secretary Michael Elkins 42 Director Randal Klein 44 Director R. Douglas Norby 74 Director Gidu Shroff 64 Director Steven Tan 33 Director Nader Tavakoli 52 Director

 Sang Park, Chairman of the Board of Directors and Chief Executive Officer.
-Mr. Park became our Chairman of the board of directors and Chief Executive Officer on January 1, 2007, after serving as President, Chief Executive Officer and director since May 2006.
-Mr. Park served as an executive fellow for iSuppli Corporation from January 2005 to May 2006.
-Prior to joining iSuppli, he was founder and president of SP Associates, a consulting services provider for technology companies, from September 2003 to December 2004.
+Mr. Park became our Chairman of the board of directors and Chief Executive Officer on January 1, 2007, after serving as President, Chief Executive Officer on Green of director since May 2006.
+Pro to joining iSuppli, he was founder and president of SP Associates, a consulting services provider for technology companies, from September 2003 to December 2004.
 Mr. Park served as Chief Executive Officer of Hynix from May 2002 to March 2003, and as Chief Operating Officer and President of the Semiconductor Division of Hynix from July 1999 to April 2002.
 Prior to his service at Hynix, Mr. Park was Vice President of Procurement Engineering at IBM in New York from 1995 to 1999, and he held various positions in procurement and operations at Hewlett Packard in California from 1979 to 1995.
 Our board of directors has concluded that Mr. Park should serve as a director and as chairman of the board of directors based on his extensive experience as an executive, investor and director in our industry and his experience and insight as our Chief Executive Officer.